kamejosh/owlbear-hp-tracker/docs/store.md

 # HP Tracker - Owlbear Plugin

 Designed around the TTRPG game mechanics of Hit Points (HP) and Armor Class (AC), this extension allows tracking and changing multiple Creatures' settings while dynamically hiding and showing this information to players.

+It also comes with initiative tracking, auto-sorting, drag and drop, 3D dice-rolling and much more.

 ![hp-tracker example](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/HP_Tracker.png)